ga-wdi-exercises/landlord/readme_copy.md

   * Add an apartment(a link to `GET /apartments/new`)
   * List tenants (a link to `GET /apartments/1/tenants`)

-List tenants in show.erb

 The route `GET /apartments/1/tenants` should list all tenants for 1 apartment.

 The route `GET /apartments/1/tenants/new` should show a form for adding a new tenant.

-Move delete link from edit.erb to show.erb.

-#### CLI Bonus

-  - extend functionality of the command line app where you, the landlord, can assign people to apartments, evict tenants, change rent and .... whatever you want!

 ### BONUS